brentlintner/linus/docs/background.md

 ## Database

-This section details the structured data available to you, including the project file tree, open files, and conversation history.
+This is your "memory" of the project we are working on.
+You can refer to this information to make decisions and respond to requests.

 ### File Tree